Planting Good Cheer - Gardening Advice

 Q: I’ve always felt a little guilty about the way evergreens are cut down for Christmas, then tossed away a few weeks later.
 This year I want to buy a live Christmas tree and plant it in my yard after the holidays.
 What’s the best way to care for these trees? — Gail Madden, Mount Lebanon, Pa.

 A: The urge to spare a tree is strong, but buying a live Christmas tree will likely turn you into a grinch — and it won’t do much to help the environment, either.
 According to Christmas tree farmers, only about half these trees survive the holidays.
-Sheltering a live tree indoors poses several challenges: A 6-foot tree should have about a 24-inch root ball and will weigh about 250 pounds; you must be vigilant about watering (indoors, trees dry out quickly); time is definitely not on your side — after 10 days, you should get it back outside and in the ground.
-That’s a short life for a Christmas tree and extra stress for you, just to plant an evergreen.
-Also, unless your property is quite large, you’ll run out of space in a few years; eventually, all the popular Christmas trees become huge.
+Sheltering a live tree indoors poses several challenges: A 6-foot tree should have about a 24-inch root ball and will weigh about 250 pounds; you must be vigilant about watering because trees dry out quickly indoors.
+Time is definitely not on your side — after 10 days, you should get it back outside and in the ground.
+That’s a short life for a Christmas tree, and extra stress for you just to plant an evergreen.
+Also, unless your property is quite large, you’ll run out of space in a few years, as eventually, all the popular Christmas trees become huge.

-A tree from a local grower stands a much better chance at success; trees sent long distances often have smaller root balls to make shipping easier, but smaller root balls lower the survival rate.
-Let the tree acclimate to warmer indoor conditions by resting it in the garage for two or three days.
-Do this again on its trip back outdoors.
+A tree from a local grower stands a much better chance at success.
+Trees sent long distances often have smaller root balls to make shipping easier, but smaller root balls lower the survival rate.
+Let the tree acclimate to warmer indoor conditions by resting it in the garage for two or three days, and do this again on its trip back outdoors.
 Set the tree in a tub big enough for you to water it well without fear of making a mess.
 Water it a little every day, but don’t let the root ball stand in water.
 Be true to your original purpose: When its 10 days of indoor duty have passed, start your Tannenbaum on its way back outside to your garden.